Montauk Sky - Flights from Teterboro to Montauk

-Now you can also enjoy an opportunity to fly every weekend this summer between Teterboro and Montauk on a Cessna Grand Caravan for $395 each way, much less than the cost of a basic car service.
+Now you can also enjoy an opportunity to fly every weekend this summer between Teterboro and Montauk on a Cessna Grand Caravan starting at $475 each way, much less than the cost of a basic car service.

-Join us for 2021’s journey between Montauk and Teterboro.
-Feel free to drive to the airport and park onsite, or, alternatively, after relaxing with a drink at our West 30th street Lounge, book a seat in our Ground Connect safe SUV service to your Montauk Sky flight when departing from Teterboro.
+Join us for 2022’s journey between Montauk and Teterboro.
+Feel free to drive to the airport and park onsite, or book a ride in our Ground Connect safe SUV service to your Montauk Sky flight when departing from Teterboro.

 Experience the Montauk Sky sensibility, a throwback to a simpler time but using advanced aircraft flown by our seasoned operators.

 In 1942, The United States Air Force established a base at the very eastern tip of Long Island, near the Montauk Lighthouse.
 FDR surmised that if anyone was going to spot an oncoming attack by the Axis powers via submarine or fighter plane, it would be the Montauk USAF Base.
 Lucky for them, they didn’t see much action.
 There was, however, plenty of poker, storytelling, and lobster trapping.